-- “SMILE: A Verbal and Graphical User Interface Tool for Speech Controll of Soccer Robots“ (with A. Stroud, E. Russell, R. Chinang, K. Carey, J.C.
+- “SMILE: A Verbal and Graphical User Interface Tool for Speech Control of Soccer Robots“ (with A. Stroud, E. Russell, R. Chinang, K. Carey, J.C.
 Williams, and D. Ramgoolam), IEEE-RAS International Conference on Humanoids, 9th Workshop on Humanoid Soccer Robots, Madrid, Spain, 2014.

 - “Humanoid Robots Discovering Creative Concepts Through Social Interaction”, Artificial Intelligence for Human-Robot Interaction, AAAI Fall Symposium, Washington, D.C., AAAI Press, 2014.

 - “SMILE: A Portable Humanoid Robot Emotion Interface“ (with E. Russell, A. Stroud, J. Christian, and D. Ramgoolam), 9th ACM/IEEE International Conference on Human-Robot Interaction, HRI14, Bielefeld University, Germany, March 2014.